 You can treat your stye yourself by using a warm compress, such as a flannel soaked in warm water, or a heat pack you can heat in the microwave, and holding it against your stye for 5-10 minutes, three or four times a day.
 This will encourage the stye to burst.
 Do not try and burst the stye yourself as this can spread the infection.
 Avoid wearing makeup and contact lenses until the stye has gone, and don’t share your towels and flannels.

-If your stye does not go after two or three weeks or is affecting your vision, make an appointment with your GP, who can burst it safely for you or refer you to an eye specialist in the hospital.
+If your stye does not go after two or three weeks or is affecting your vision, make an appointment with your Optometrist who can refer you to an eye specialist in the hospital.